joachimwestlund/Masken/README.md

 # Masken

-A snake clone written in C for educational purposes.
+A snake clone written in C for educational purposes by Joachim Westlund.

 It is coded with [Code::Blocks IDE](https://www.codeblocks.org)